Right Arrow

 Balancing Security with Privacy

-FERPA compliance adds complexity because surveillance footage containing identifiable student information becomes part of educational records.
+FERPA compliance adds complexity because video footage containing identifiable student information becomes part of educational records.
 This classification requires schools to implement the same privacy safeguards used for academic records, including controlled access, secure storage, and appropriate retention schedules.

 Schools must establish clear policies addressing: